bluehathi/leadsetu/README.md

 # LeadSetu SaaS Lead Management Platform

 LeadSetu is a modern, multi-tenant SaaS platform for managing leads, companies, contacts, users, roles, and permissions.
-Built with Laravel, Inertia.js, and React, it features a beautiful, responsive UI, workspace-based multi-tenancy, and robust role/permission management with full activity logging.
+Built with Laravel, Inertia.js, and React, it features a beautiful, responsive UI, workspace-based multi-tenancy, robust role/permission management, and comprehensive activity logging.

-## Recent Improvements
-- **Modern UI/UX:** The entire application UI has been redesigned for a cleaner, more modern, and responsive experience.
-The sidebar, layouts, and all main pages use Tailwind CSS and Lucide icons for a consistent, professional look.
-- **Comprehensive Activity Logs:** All major CRUD operations (create, update, delete) for Leads, Companies, Contacts, Users, Roles, Permissions, and Workspaces are now tracked in the Activity Logs section.
-Seeder actions are also logged.

-## Features
+## Key Features
 - **Workspace-based Multi-Tenancy:**
-  - All data is scoped to workspaces (formerly organizations).
+  - All data (leads, users, companies, contacts, permissions) is scoped to workspaces.
-  - Users, leads, contacts, companies, and permissions are managed per workspace.
+  - Workspace owners have special management privileges.
 - **Leads Management:**
   - Create, view, edit, and delete leads scoped to your workspace.
   - Kanban and list views for leads.
-  - Lead fields: name, email, phone, company, website, notes, status, source, tags, etc.
+  - Inline company/contact creation in lead forms (with AJAX, duplicate prevention, and activity logging).
+  - Lead Owner field: dropdown of all workspace users, defaults to current user.
+  - Dynamic contact dropdown: only shows contacts for the selected company.
+  - Read-only fields in lead edit for company, contact, email, and phone.
-- **Company Management:**
+- **Company & Contact Management:**
-  - Manage companies per workspace.
+  - Manage companies and contacts per workspace.
   - Associate leads and contacts with companies.
-- **Contact Management:**
-  - Manage contacts per workspace.
-  - Associate contacts with companies and leads.
+  - Inline creation and validation for companies/contacts.
 - **User Management:**
   - Invite, edit, and remove users from your workspace.
   - Assign roles and permissions per user.
+  - **User Search/Filter:** Search users by name, email, or role from the Users page.
 - **Role & Permission Management:**
   - Uses Spatie Laravel Permission for roles/permissions.
   - UI and backend enforce access control everywhere.
-- **Workspace Owner Functionality:**
-  - Only users who are workspace owners and have the `workspace_owner` permission can manage workspace settings.
+  - Permissions are typically code-defined, but custom permissions can be added.
 - **Activity Logs:**
   - Track all key actions (user created, lead created, contact created, company created, etc.)
   - All activity logs are workspace-scoped and include workspace_id.
   - Activity logs are created for all main entity actions and seeders.
 - **Authentication:**
   - Modern registration, login, and password reset flows.
+- **Modern UI/UX:**
+  - Responsive layouts, sidebar, and header using Tailwind CSS and Lucide icons.
+  - All main pages use a unified AuthenticatedLayout.

 ## Tech Stack
 - **Backend:** Laravel 10+, Spatie Permission